Shao-Kui/3DScenePlatform/README.md

 **projection2d.py**: converting room meshes to polygons (room shape);
 # Manuals
 Our platform is split into two panel: operation & 3D scene.
 In operation panel, we allow rendering, layouting, saving, loading scenes.
 We also allow searching objects by semantics and names(id).
 One could add more objects by left clicking a searched result and left clicking a position in a scene.
 3D scene panel uses an orbital controller, where interactions follows:
 **MouseClick-Left**: Left-click has multiple behaviors in this platform.
 If clicking an objects in the scene, a 'revolver' is shown waiting for further operations, such as transition(XoZ), transition(Y), rotation, deletion, etc. After clicking a button such as 'transition(XoZ)', the selected object moves following the mouse cursor.
 By another left-click, object is fixed at the user-wanted position and this routin is finished.
 **MouseClick-RightHold**: Right click and hold in the scene results in transiting the perspective camera.
-**↑**: Moving
+**↑**: Camera moving up;
-**↓**:
+**↓**: Camera moving down;
-**←**:
+**←**: Camera moving left;
-**→**:
+**→**: Camera moving right;
+# Future works
 [3dfront]:https://pages.tmall.com/wow/cab/tianchi/promotion/alibaba-3d-scene-dataset